LuukSuurmeijer/recruitment_bot/README.md

 ### Static answers

 I imagined recruiters receive a bunch of questions that can be found on the website, so I wanted to include the possibility of more traditional chatbot style answers like the FAQ.
-This requires classification of use intents.
+This requires classification of user intents.
 Although in a production setting I would prefer using an intent and classification model like RASA, this is also possible with structured generation.
 This was easier to implement under the time constraints.
 With structured generation I instructed the model to classify the intent of the user according to a number of options defined in `models.py`, so that for specific intens a default text can be returned.
 The intent I added is the "how can I apply intent" and the default text is added to `prompt.yaml`.
 I took the text from the Schiphol vacancy website FAQ.
 This way the model can be used in a more reliable way if there should be a standard answer.

 ## RAG